 Nightbitch: Release Date, Cast, And Other Things We Know About Amy Adams' Upcoming Horror Movie

 If this is the first you are hearing about this upcoming 2024 movie, I imagine it raises quite a few questions — the most pressing of which might be, “What is the significance of that bizarrely risqué title?”
-Could this be a slasher movie that “Nightbitch” is the killer’s nickname, a vampire movie in which the title references the behavioral nature of Adams’ bloodsucker role, or could it even be a follow-up to her acclaimed 2016 thriller Nocturnal Animals?
-Believe it or not, none of those theories are nearly as strange as the actual plot, which we will reveal in the following guide to this upcoming horror movie, below.
+Could this be a slasher movie in which “Nightbitch” is the killer’s nickname, a vampire movie in which the title references the behavioral nature of Adams’ bloodsucker role, or could it even be a follow-up to her acclaimed 2016 thriller Nocturnal Animals?
+Believe it or not, none of those theories are nearly as strange as the actual plot, which we will reveal in the following guide to this upcoming horror movie.

 What Is The Nightbitch Release Date?